How is Germany planning to reform its ailing pension system?

 This makes the very expensive pension system - which is already the biggest item on the bill for the government’s 2026 budget - unaffordable in the long term.
 In 2024, the system was already costing 408 billion euros per year, an increase of 60 percent compared to 2010.

-The federal cabinet is therefore meeting this week to iron out several proposals to reform the German pension system, with a view to begin implementing some of these reforms in the autumn after the summer break is over.
+The federal cabinet therefore met this week to hammer out the details of several proposals to reform the German pension system, with a view to begin implementing some of these reforms in the autumn after the summer break is over.

 Extending the pension “holding line”

 As it currently stands, the German pension insurance guarantees a retirement benefit of 48 percent of the recipient’s net income during their working life.
-This 48 percent threshold, known as the “holding line” (Haltelinie), is enshrined in law up to 2025.
+This 48 percent threshold, known as the “holding line” (Haltelinie), was enshrined in law up to 2025.
+It will now be extended until 2031.

 Raising pension contributions

-If the 48 percent threshold is maintained, it seems conceivable that pension contributions might be increased to finance the system in the medium-term.
 Currently, pension contributions stand at 18,6 percent of a person’s income up to a certain threshold, with both the employee and the employer each paying half.
+This will increase to 18,8 percent from 2027, so 9,4 percent each for both employee and employer.

 Increasing the mother’s pension

-Another change that seems almost certain to pass is the planned rise in the pension subsidy for older parents, known colloquially in Germany as the mother’s pension (Mütterrente).
+Another change that was agreed upon was the planned rise in the pension subsidy for older parents, known colloquially in Germany as the mother’s pension (Mütterrente).

-The reform would essentially increase pension benefits for people who had children before 1992, by around 20 euros per month per child.
+The reform increases pension benefits for people who had children before 1992, by around 20 euros per month per child.
 It is designed to compensate parents (mostly mothers) who took time off to raise their children and paid less into the social security system

 It looks set to be implemented on January 1, 2027, at a cost of around 5 billion euros per year.